 - Proposal clarity and quality of story writing

 - Quality of research

 There will be special consideration for cases that impact Minnesota.
-Final selection will be made by the vice president for research.
+Final selection will be made by the vice president for research and innovation.

 To apply, complete all sections of the Innovation Impact Case Award submission form: z.umn.edu/innovation-impact.
 Application forms must be complete; incomplete applications will not be evaluated.